artsy/team-navigator/README.md

 Want to send out workaversary slack notifications?
 Schedule `scripts/daily_notifications.js` to run every day.
 Want to have up-to-date notes about what repos a developer touches? make `scripts/daily_github_history_for_member.js` run every day.
+Want to have up-to-date notes about what articles the Editorial staff are writing? make `scripts/daily_articles_for_member.js` run every day.